Get started¶

 Finally we are ready to start our node!
 As if it were a normal function we can

-(with key-word arguments passed to rospy.init_node
+call uint_counter (with key-word arguments passed to rospy.init_node) and

 if __name__ == '__main__':